 Soil Preparation: If you soil is clayish, amend it with standard potting mix to improve drainage.
-Avoid planting in poorly drained soil and wet areas.

-Watering.
-To determine if your plant needs water, put your finger in the top of the soil and if the top inch is dry, it is time to water.
+Watering: To determine if your plant needs water, put your finger in the top of the soil and if the top inch is dry, it is time to water.
 It is important to make sure young plants do not experience long periods of dryness.
 However, they also do not like soggy conditions.

-Fertilizer: Use Roberta's Bounty a couple weeks after planting and then once or twice a month all summer long.
-Top dress in spring with a slow-release, balanced fertilizer like Phillip Watson's Time Released Plant Fertilizer.
+Fertilizer: Use a well balanced fertilizer a couple weeks after planting and then once or twice a month all summer long.